-Qube's reward strategy is unchanged and is to maintain comparatively low fixed remuneration and increase the proportion of remuneration at-risk principally through the short term and long-term incentive plans.
+Qube's reward strategy is unchanged and is to maintain comparatively low fixed remuneration and increase the proportion of remuneration at-risk principally through the short-term and long-term incentive plans.
 The reward strategy is closely aligned with Qube's growth-orientated strategy.

-During the year, the Group implemented the ability for executives to elect to take any short-term incentive payment for the year as Qube shares further aligning the interests of executives and shareholders.
-A number of executives including the Managing Director and other KMP referred to in this report elected to take Qube shares.
+During the financial year, the Group implemented the ability for executives to elect to take any short-term incentive payment for the financial year as Qube shares further aligning the interests of executives and shareholders.
+A number of executives including the Managing Director and other key management personnel (KMP) referred to in this report elected to take Qube shares.

-This year's remuneration report includes a new table that sets out the take-home pay of the Managing Director and Key Management Personnel to better illustrate the amounts that they received or were entitled to receive during the year as opposed to the accounting expense.
+This year's remuneration report includes a new table that sets out the take-home pay of the Managing Director and other KMP to better illustrate the amounts that they received or were entitled to receive during the year as opposed to the accounting expense.